Podiatric Physician

 Please see Rule 64B18-17.001 and 64B18-17.003, Florida Administrative Code for detailed information regarding the below methods of obtaining continuing education.

-• Former board members serving on a Probable Cause Panel
+• Current or former board members serving on a Probable Cause Panel.

 • Hospital Scientific Programs